Which bone in the forearm is located on the same side as the thumb?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

 The radius is the bone in the forearm that is located on the same side as the thumb.
 In human anatomy, the forearm consists of two main bones: the radius and the ulna.
-The radius is situated laterally (on the thumb side) when the body is in the standard anatomical position, which is standing upright with palms facing forward.
-This positioning illustrates that the thumb points outward, thereby aligning with the radius.
+The radius is positioned laterally (on the side of the thumb) when the palms are facing forward, while the ulna is situated medially (on the side of the little finger).
+This anatomical arrangement is crucial for understanding movements of the forearm, such as pronation and supination.

 Subscribe